Active learning for level set estimation under input uncertainty and its extensions: Numerical experiments

+Then, we compared the following eight methods $(i=1,2,3,\ a=0,0.1)$: \begin{description} \item [(MILE$i$)] Always take input points using cost $i$.
+In addition, the acquisition function is calculated without integrating against input distribution. \item [(EXMILE$i$)] Always take input points using cost $i$.
+In addition, the acquisition function is calculated with integrating against input distribution. \item [(Proposed ($p_t =a$))] All costs are allowed, and $ a_t ({\bm x}, c_i) $ is used as the acquisition function.
+In addition, we set $p_t =a$. \end{description} In order to calculate integrals, we used the Monte Carlo approximation (details are given in \eqref{eq:approx2}).
+Moreover, to estimate the discrete distribution, $\tilde{ {\bm{S}} } ({\bm x},c_i)$ was estimated by generating independent samples from each ${\bm{S}} ({\bm x},c_i)$ thousand times.
+Note that the acquisition function used in MILE$i$ is the same as the original MILE acquisition function proposed by \cite{zanette2018robust}.
+Under this setting, one initial point was taken at random, and points were acquired until the total cost reached 150.
+The classification performance was evaluated using accuracy.
 The average obtained by 20 Monte Carlo simulations is given in Figure \ref{fig:exp1}.
 From the leftmost figure of Figure \ref{fig:exp1}, we can confirm that it is important to integrate against the input distribution when calculating the acquisition function.
-We can also see that the red line (proposed method) that appropriately selects the cost at each trial achieves the highest accuracy.
-Next, we compared with the following existing methods: \begin{description} \item [(RANDOM)] Perform random sampling. \item [(US)] Perform uncertainty sampling, i.e., we select the input point with the largest posterior variance. \item [(STRADDLE)] Perform straddle strategy \cite{bryan2006active}, where we used $\beta^{1/2}_t =1.96$. \item [(LSE)] Perform LSE strategy \cite{Gotovos:2013:ALL:2540128.2540322}, where we used $\beta^{1/2}_t =1.96$. \end{description} In this experiment, US, STRADDLE, and LSE were tested in advance in the same way as the proposed method with a total of seven types including the presence or absence of integration against the input distribution and the presence or absence of cost sensitive.
-Among them, the one with the highest accuracy is used for comparison.
+We can also see that the red and purple lines (proposed methods) that appropriately select the cost at each trial have higher accuracy compared with other methods.
+Next, we compared with the following existing methods: \begin{description} \item [(RANDOM)] Perform random sampling. \item [(US)] Perform uncertainty sampling, i.e., we select the input point with the largest posterior variance. \item [(STRADDLE)] Perform straddle strategy \cite{bryan2006active}, where we used $\beta^{1/2}_t =1.96$. \item [(LSE)] Perform LSE strategy \cite{Gotovos:2013:ALL:2540128.2540322}, where we used $\beta^{1/2}_t =1.96$. \item [(TRUVAR)] Perform TRUVAR strategy \cite{NIPS2016_6080}, where we used $0$, $0.1$, $1.96$ and $1$ as parameters $\bar{\delta} $, $r$, $\beta_{ (i)} $ and $\eta_{(1)} $ in TRUVAR, respectively. \end{description} In this experiment, US, STRADDLE, LSE and TRUVAR were tested in advance in the same way as the proposed method with a total of seven types including the presence or absence of integration against the input distribution and the presence or absence of cost sensitive.
+Among them, the one with the highest accuracy was used for comparison.
 Similarly, for RANDOM, we tried a total of four types with or without cost sensitive and used the best results for comparison.
-From the second from the left in Figure \ref{fig:exp1}, we can confirm that the proposed method has higher accuracy than other existing methods.
+From the second from the left in Figure \ref{fig:exp1}, we can confirm that the proposed methods have higher accuracy than other existing methods.
+Note that MILE focuses on maximizing the expected classification improvement when the new point is added.
+On the other hand, acquisition functions except for MILE are not derived based on the improvement in the number of classifications.
+This is the reason why proposed methods have higher accuracy compared with other methods.
+Moreover, since the input distribution is correctly estimated in this experiment, the accuracy of Proposed ($p_t=0$) is higher than that of Proposed ($p_t=0.1$).